 Harvest Mice Environment

-Harvest mice are good, agile climbers so vertical height is important for any harvest mouse setup.
+Harvest mice are good, agile climbers so vertical height is important for any pet harvest mouse setup.
 A glass terrarium such as a good size (45cm cube minimum) Exo-Terra is a good harvest mouse setup, and these frequently are available second-hand via most ad sites or advertised on exotic forums.

-Some keepers advocate a good quality bird sand or small woodchips for substrate for your harvest mouse setup or pet-safe beddings such as megazorb or aubiose.
+Some keepers advocate using a good quality bird sand or small woodchips for the substrate for your harvest mouse setup or pet-safe beddings such as megazorb or aubiose.
 A layer of hay provides valuable chewing as well as hiding places.

 Harvest mice can construct their own nests providing you supply them with enough materials of grass and corn stalks but it is also a good idea to have ready made nests.
 You can also hang flowerpots, hayracks or even hollow out a tennis ball.
 A small solid-based wheel such as a silent spinner can be added, to help burn off some of their manic energy.

 Although harvest mice are very messy in their food and water, making frequent changes needed, they do not tend to smell as much as most rodents.
 Harvest mice as pets generally need cleaning every few months, more than this could cause needless stress to your animals.